kv-chiu/comparative-experiments/README.md

-# Comparative Experiment
+# Comparative Experiments

 ## Introduction

-This experiment is designed to compare the performance of different algorithms on a given dataset.
+This project is designed to compare the performance of different algorithms on a given dataset.

 ### Dependencies